emmanueltissera/tinyelf/README.md

 6. Run `tsc` to build your TypeScript files to the `dist` folder
 7. Run `clasp login` followed by `clasp push` to push your changes to Google Script Platform

+### Available script commands

+You can run the following scripts by opening the project directory in your terminal (as long as you have Node & npm installed):

+- `npm install` Install all required dependencies.
+- `npm run build` Build your project to ensure it compiles properly.
+- `npm run format` Format your code automatically using Prettier.
+- `npm run lint` Check your code for common errors using ESLint.
+- `npm run login` Login to the Google Apps Script client so you can push/pull.
+  You will need to run this once on each device you use.
+- `npm run pull` Fetch the latest changes from Google Apps Script.
+You should only need to do this if you change the project settings.
+- **`npm run push` Build your project and push it to Google Apps in one step.**
+  The first time you run this, you will be prompted to log in to your Google account.
+- `npm run test` Runs all the unit tests written in jest.
 ## Google Clasp CLI

 This project uses Google's `clasp` CLI to push and pull changes from scripts.google.com.